Hazards and the Growing Need for Safety in Community Healthcare

 Trust your intuition

-While difficult its effectiveness, home health managers encourage their team to “use their gut” and intuition when assessing if a situation is safe or not.
+While difficult to test its effectiveness, home health managers encourage their team to “use their gut” and intuition when assessing if a situation is safe or not.
 According to a research series from the International Association for Healthcare Security and Safety Foundation, a home health manager should encourage team members to trust their judgment and avoid situations that don’t feel “right,” and for managers to honor that call.

 Do the proper training